Dukeabaddon/OnlinePastryShop/memory-bank/OnlinePastryShop/activeContext.md

 ## Current Issues

 ### Password Security
-- Current implementation uses hardcoded special cases for test passwords
+- Current implementation uses SHA256 without salt
 - No salt used in the password hashing process
 - SHA256 implementation could be improved with industry-standard practices
-- Special case hardcoding for test passwords should be removed in production

 ### Session Management
 - No "Remember Me" functionality implemented yet